tldr-pages/tldr/pages/common/timetrap.md

 `timetrap sheet {{timesheet}}`

-- Check in time with a note:
+- Check in an entry started 5 minutes ago:

 `timetrap in --at "{{5 minutes ago}}" {{entry_notes}}`